-Anyone who has had an injury to the head or a severe injury elsewhere should see a doctor.
+Anyone who has had an injury to the head or a severe injury elsewhere should seek medical care.

 Many hematomas are simple.
 A hematoma under the nail or skin may be painful, but it will not usually cause complications.

 Anyone who has had a head injury should see a doctor regularly to report any symptoms.
-A doctor may order imaging scans if they suspect a hematoma inside the skull.
+They may order imaging scans if they suspect a hematoma inside the skull.

-Likewise, anyone who has been involved in a serious accident, such as a car crash or falling from a height, should regularly check in with their doctor.
-After the initial inflammation from the injuries goes down, doctors may want to check for bruising or hematoma affecting the internal tissues and organs.
+Likewise, anyone who has been involved in a serious accident, such as a car crash or falling from a height, should regularly check in with their healthcare professional.
+After the initial inflammation from the injuries goes down, they may want to check for bruising or hematoma affecting the internal tissues and organs.